 With any significant accident, you always want to make sure that police arrive at the scene and draft up a police report.
 This police report will not only document the scene, but often they will indicate fault.
 You will also be able to get a copy of the police report and discover if any citations were issued.
 This can include drug or alcohol use and can include speeding or reckless driving citations.
 Police reports can often be one of the best elements of evidence in any automobile accident case.

-Been in a Speed-Related Accident in Duluth?
+Been in a speed-related accident in Minnesota?

 When you head out onto any roadway, you do so with every hope and expectation that you will reach your destination safely.
 Unfortunately, this is not always so.
 As some may be in a hurry to reach their destination by going over the speed limit, they put everyone they pass in danger of having a devastating accident with them.
-If you have been in a speed-related auto accident in the Duluth area, then you deserve compensation for your injuries and damage to your vehicle.
+If you have been in a speed-related auto accident in northern Minnesota, then you deserve compensation for your injuries and damage to your vehicle.
 Contact us today to see what Stephens Law P.A. can do to help you recover compensation from your auto accident.